pcroland/pptu/README.md

 For sites with captcha, a 2captcha API key is required to solve the captcha.
 Manual solving may be added in the future.
 "Simple" captchas can be solved automatically without 2captcha or user interaction.

-### AvistaZ Network (AvistaZ, CinemaZ, PrivateHD)
-Using cookies is not recommended as they expire within a few days.

 ### BroadcasTheNet
-selenium-wire and undetected-chromedriver are required for credential login to pass the Cloudflare challenge.
+* selenium-wire and undetected-chromedriver are required for credential login to pass the Cloudflare challenge.
   You'll also need Xvfb on Linux as ChromeDriver's headless mode is detected by Cloudflare.

-Movie support is not yet implemented.
+* Movie support is not yet implemented.

+### AvistaZ Network
+* Using credential auth is strongly recommended as cookies always expire within a few days.

 ## Installation
 Install dependencies and the script with `./install.sh`.
 You can re-run the script to update after a git pull.